|MiniMed™ Pump||Tandem® Pump||WHAT DOES IT MEAN FOR YOU?|

-The MiniMed™ 670G system offers SmartGuard™ technology with two new levels of automated insulin delivery — the Auto Mode and Suspend before low features.
+The MiniMed™ 670G system offers two levels of SmartGuard™ technology — the Auto Mode and Suspend before low features.

 SmartGuard™ Auto Mode‡